I may dirt bag in the outdoors, but that is more out of practicality more so than making a statement.

 With the exception of some very slight wear at the cuffs, the coat looks like it did back in 2004.

 Couple the coat with a scarf and a sweater and I have been very comfortable in the coldest weather with this jacket.
 Snow brushes off easily and the wind is blocked (at least with a sweater and scarf underneath).
-I was very warm in the damp and cold weather of Central Europe when I visited a past partner’ family in Germany one Christmas as well.
+I was very warm in the damp and cold weather of Central Europe when I visited someone’ family in Germany one Christmas as well.
 I don’t think a down puffy would have done so well.

 Why I still use this gear: The design of the double-Mack may go back to the 1914..but it is a design that still works well.
 I doubt I’ll ever use this type of coat for my outdoor activity, but I know some hunters swear by it.
 However for everyday life, I am warm and wearing a classic piece of clothing that will probably still look good ten years from now both in terms of fashion and overall condition.